 Here is a video from London, 1960s.
 Not that I’m a fan of the bowler hat mind you.

 Notice any differences to today’s London?

 Public concern about mass immigration of people of many different backgrounds and cultures is consistently clear and strong.
 Migration Watch would like to see net migration reduced so that it is no longer an issue of public concern.
 This would help to ensure a harmonious society that continues to welcome migrants and the contribution they make to our society.

 We live in Wales (for the last few thousand years or more) because, in our case, this place seemed right for us, our culture and our values.
 If mass immigration (since the year 2000 if you look at the graph) continues then we are in danger of losing our way of life, of it disappearing or getting out-voted by a different culture.
 You might think that’s great but I don’t.
 Personally, I consider myself Welsh (sometimes African) and love to embrace all the good things that different cultures can offer (like pizza from Italy, lager from Czech Republic and blonde, big-boobed volleyball girls from Poland), but I would like to make that choice not have it made for me.
-What I don’t want to embrace though is all the bad things that different cultures offer (Sharia Law, stoning, FGM, forced marriages, honour killings, face veils and Australians), or in some cases what different people or groups (the looney left, EU, Westminster government, pc brigade, BBC and snowflake thought police) are attempting to force upon me.
+What I don’t want to embrace though is all the bad things that different cultures offer (Sharia Law, acid attacks, FGM, forced marriages, knife crime, rape, honour killings, county lines, face veils, people trafficking, no-go zones and Australians), or in some cases what different people or groups (the looney left, EU, millennials, Westminster government, pc brigade, BBC and snowflake thought police) are attempting to force upon me.

 Think about it.